eddiebrunson/Reactjs_Notes/reactjsnotes.md

 };
 ```

-Since the API is Promise-based, we can use Promise.all() to wait until all Promises have resolved before displaying the content to the user.
+* Since the API is Promise-based, we can use Promise.all() to wait until all Promises have resolved before displaying the content to the user.

-Promises are asynchronous, and this lesson is all about working with asynchronous data and asynchronous requests.
+* **Promises are asynchronous**, and this lesson is all about working with asynchronous data and asynchronous requests.

 ---